 GLOBE protocols and learning activities that complement the Changes in Snow and Ice Extent phenomenon through hands-on investigations are detailed.

 Explore the spatial patterns observed in meteorological data and learn how this information is used to predict weather and understand climate behavior.
 By observing patterns in data we can classify our observations and investigate underlying cause and effect relationships.

-Students graph sea ice extent (area) in both polar regions (Arctic and Antarctic) over a three-year period to learn about seasonal variations and over a 30-year period to learn about longer-term trends.
+Students analyze data from graphs for sea ice extent (area) in both polar regions (Arctic and Antarctic) to learn about seasonal variations and over a 30-year period to learn about longer-term trends.